Tensor Networks Meet Neural Networks: A Survey and Future Perspectives: Abstract

 \section{Abstract}

 Tensor networks (TNs) and neural networks (NNs) are two fundamental data modeling approaches.
 TNs were introduced to solve the curse of dimensionality in large-scale tensors by converting an exponential number of dimensions to polynomial complexity.
 As a result, they have attracted significant attention in the fields of quantum physics and machine learning.
 Meanwhile, NNs have displayed exceptional performance in various applications, e.g., computer vision, natural language processing, and robotics research.
-Interestingly, although these two types of networks originate from different observations, they are inherently linked through the common multilinearity structure underlying both TNs and NNs, thereby motivating a significant number of intellectual developments regarding combinations of TNs and NNs.
-In this paper, we refer to these combinations as tensorial neural networks (TNNs), and present an introduction to TNNs in three primary aspects: network compression, information fusion, and quantum circuit simulation.
+Interestingly, although these two types of networks originate from different observations, they are inherently linked through the typical multilinearity structure underlying both TNs and NNs, thereby motivating a significant number of developments regarding combinations of TNs and NNs.
+In this paper, we refer to these combinations as tensorial neural networks~(TNNs) and present an introduction to TNNs from both data processing and model architecture perspectives.
+From the data perspective, we explore the capabilities of TNNs in multi-source fusion, multimodal pooling, data compression, multi-task training, and quantum data processing.
+From the model perspective, we examine TNNs' integration with various architectures, including Convolutional Neural Networks, Recurrent Neural Networks, Graph Neural Networks, Transformers, Large Language Models, and Quantum Neural Networks.
 Furthermore, this survey also explores methods for improving TNNs, examines flexible toolboxes for implementing TNNs, and documents TNN development while highlighting potential future directions.
-To the best of our knowledge, this is the first comprehensive survey that bridges the connections among NNs, TNs, and quantum circuits.
+To the best of our knowledge, this is the first comprehensive survey that bridges the connections among NNs and TNs.
 We provide a curated list of TNNs at \url{https://github.com/tnbar/awesome-tensorial-neural-networks}.

 }

 \IEEEdisplaynontitleabstractindextext

 \ifCLASSOPTIONcompsoc \IEEEraisesectionheading{